willdearman/willdearman/_posts/2016-07-06-step-2-problem-to-product-idea.md

 I've talked with people working in various functions, evaluated my ideas against a framework, and arrived at a clear answer.
 However, there is an additional criteria I want to add: is there someone doing this already?
 This criteria is really a reality check.
 If there are products solving this problem, then I'm not the only one who believes the market exists.
 If there are no products solving the problem, then I would need to scrutinize my math to make sure it is a problem someone would pay to have solved for them.
 Finally, because I am a product team of one, I wouldn't want to enter a saturated and highly competitive market as the cost of winning would likely be too high.

 For the 'trader information bot' there is Kensho.
 While I don't consider fundraising a measure of success in and of itself, the success the company has had in fundraising suggests that others believe the problem is worth solving.
-I did find some